preset-io/backend-sdk/README.rst

     The following file(s) already exist.
 Pass --overwrite to replace them.
     - dashboards/White_label_test.yaml

-(Note: this is currently returning an exception instead of printing the messages above.
-This is being worked on.)

 All synchronized resources will be marked as "externally managed", and in the near future they won't be editable in the UI. it's also possible to provide a URL where the resource can be modified, eg, a link to a file in a Github repository.
 This can be done by passing the ``--external-url-prefix`` flag:

 .. code-block:: bash